AnsImran/Classifying-Grapevine-Varieties-using-Images-of-Grapevine-Leaves/README.md

 ### Results
 The results were:
+- For objects correctly_classified as Ak, 95% of them had a probability greater than 0.9 of being Ak.
+- For objects correctly_classified as Ala_Idris, 84.2% of them had a probability greater than 0.9 of being Ala_Idris.
-- For objects correctly_classified as Quasars, 90.3% of them had a probability greater than 0.9 of being a Quasar.
+- For objects correctly_classified as Buzgulu, 77.7% of them had a probability greater than 0.9 of being Buzgulu.
-- For objects correctly_classified as Galaxies, 86.7% of them had a probability greater than 0.9 of being a Galaxy.
+- For objects correctly_classified as Dimnit, 76.4% of them had a probability greater than 0.9 of being Dimnit.
-- For objects correctly_classified as Stars, 99.6% of them had a probability greater than 0.9 of being a Star.
+- For objects correctly_classified as Nazli, 95% of them had a probability greater than 0.9 of being Nazli.
+-
-### Screenshots from the notebook [production.ipynb](production/production.ipynb):
+### Screenshots from the notebook [grapevine_leaves_classification.ipynb](grapevine_leaves_classification.ipynb):
 ![4](results_screenshots/1.PNG)
 ![1](results_screenshots/2.PNG)
 ![2](results_screenshots/3.PNG)
 ![3](results_screenshots/4.PNG)

-### Skills demonstarted:

-(pandas, numpy, tensorflow/keras, scikit-learn & matplotlib)